Check out our Papaya Seed Page for

 Note: These seeds will require cold stratification, you may need to purchase our Cold Stratification Kit

 This woody, evergreen shrub grows up to 8 feet tall and about 10 feet wide with leathery, grayish-green leaves.
-Jojoba occurs throughout the Sonoran Desert where annual average rainfall exceeds 5 inches.
+Jojoba occurs throughout the Sonora Desert where annual average rainfall exceeds 5 inches.
 It extends beyond the desert into the coastal mountain ranges of southern California.
 Use jojoba plants as a screen, barrier, hedge, or desert revegetation.

 Zones 9-11 or can be container grown in cooler zones.